tomwatkins1994/advent-of-code-2025/README.md

     * I had a lot of logic in the `getTotalFreshIngredients`, including logic to remove overlaps.
 Breaking out this logic made it much easier to test and work out issues
     * All the tests (including the acceptance test) passed but the answer was wrong, not initially sure why this is
-    * It occured to me than ranges wholly contained within another range weren't being handled - added a test case and getting this to pass meant my solution was now correct
+    * It occurred to me that ranges wholly contained within another range weren't being handled - added a test case and getting this to pass meant my solution was now correct
+    * Refactoring was mostly just using built-in Kotlin features to reduce code